Student Success: Achieves Rare Goal and Gets College Scholarship

 Full-Ride College Scholarship

-Tim graduated with an Associate of Arts degree from Front Range Community College.
-Today, Tim is a student at and transferred to Colorado State University with a full-ride scholarship from the Griffin Foundation.
+Tim graduated with an Associate of Arts degree from Front Range Community College and transferred to Colorado State University with a full-ride scholarship from the Griffin Foundation.
 The foundation supports community college graduates who enroll at CSU, the University of Northern Colorado, or the University of Wyoming to pursue a bachelor’s degree.

 Academic Success with Homeschooling